It was one of the things Vladimir Putin feared the most: that the mothers of dead or missing soldiers would hold him to account.

 4. Is Putin isolated?

 Putin is not isolated.
 On the contrary, he is supported by his nationalist wing which demands ever more violent military action.
 To echo this, Putin and other Russian leaders repeat that Ukraine must be denazified.
 He also accuses NATO of having taken control of Ukraine.
 However, nothing proves this.
 On the contrary, Volodymyr Zelensky seems to be in control of the situation.
-Besides, how could Ukraine be governed by Nazis and NATO at the same time?
+Besides, how might Ukraine be governed by Nazis and NATO at the same time?
 Unless you say that NATO is also in Nazi hands…

-5. What could Russian mothers understand?
+5. What might Russian mothers understand?

 Russian mothers might come to understand that the war in Ukraine is a war of aggression that only serves to satisfy the ambitions of a dictator.
-By contagion effect, Russian mothers could also feel sympathy for Ukrainian mothers.
+By contagion effect, Russian mothers might also feel sympathy for Ukrainian mothers.
 It would be the end of the war – and of Putin.